 Administrator's Compensation Survey

 In accordance with A.C.A. § 6-63-316, the Administrator's Compensation Survey details the salaries and benefits of the employees of the state's institutions of higher education that earn more than $100,000 per year.
-This infomation is compiled by the Division of Institutional Finance.
-If you have any questions about this data, you may contact Sarah Cox by email at Sarah.Cox@adhe.edu.
+This information is compiled by the Division of Institutional Finance.
+If you have any questions about this data, you may contact Sarah Rogers by email at Sarah.Cox@adhe.edu.

 Annual Operating Budgets